carpentries-incubator/workflows-nextflow/_episodes/07-Simple_Rna-Seq_pipeline.md

 Run the rnaseq-nf pipeline previously introduced as shown below:

 ~~~
-nextflow run rnaseq-nf -with-docker -with-report -with-trace -with-timeline -with-dag dag.png
+$ nextflow run rnaseq-nf -with-report -with-trace -with-timeline -with-dag dag.png
 ~~~
 {: .language-bash}

-The `-with-report` option enables the creation of the workflow execution report.
+* The `-with-report` option enables the creation of the workflow execution report.
 Open the file report.html with a browser to see the report created with the above command.

-The `-with-trace` option enables the create of a tab separated file containing runtime information for each executed task.
-Check the content of the file trace.txt for an example.
+* The `-with-trace` option enables the create of a tab separated file containing runtime information for each executed task.
+Check the content of the file `trace.txt` for an example.

-The `-with-timeline` option enables the creation of the workflow timeline report showing how processes where executed along time.
+* The `-with-timeline` option enables the creation of the workflow timeline report showing how processes where executed along time.
 This may be useful to identify most time consuming tasks and bottlenecks.
 See an example at this [link](https://www.nextflow.io/docs/latest/tracing.html#timeline-report).

 Finally the `-with-dag` option enables to rendering of the workflow execution direct acyclic graph representation.
 Note: this feature requires the installation of [Graphviz](http://www.graphviz.org/) in your computer.
 See [here](https://www.nextflow.io/docs/latest/tracing.html#dag-visualisation) for details.

+> ## short running tasks
-Note: runtime metrics may be incomplete for run short running tasks..
+> Note: runtime metrics may be incomplete for run short running tasks..
+{: .callout}